 Graduates are prepared to work in various professional and entrepreneurial capacities, including:

-- performing as a soloist, stage performer, choral singer or freelance musician in venues such as art galleries, churches, clubs, cruise ships, resorts, restaurants and theme parks
+- performing as a soloist, stage performer, choral singer or freelance musician in venues such as opera houses, theatres, concert halls, churches, clubs, cruise ships, resorts, restaurants and theme parks

 - recording and studio work

 - teaching in a private studio or community program

 - working in music-related fields such as media production, music business, publishing, marketing or arts administration